 Primary catastrophic overload protection for the test set is accomplished with input fuses having high interrupting current capacity.
-Overload of the output system is sensed by means of the previously mentioned "POD" on the Vernier autotransformer, and thermal sensors in the transformer winding.
-Thermal switches are also installed in the transformer windings.
-The combination of these devices allows full utilization of the overload capability of the test set and eliminates costly and cumbersome fuse replacement required in other test sets.
+Overload of the output system is sensed by means of a Programmable Overload Detector (POD) on the vernier autotransformer.
+The POD allows full utilization of the overload capability of the test set, and eliminates costly and cumbersome fuse replacement required in other test sets.
+It senses actual temperature of the output bus, as well as duty cycle overload use of the vernier, and provides visual indication by means of green, yellow, and red LEDs.
+It will shut down the test set output if extreme overloads or overtemperatures are detected, and will inhibit re-initiation until there has been sufficient cooling time.